Here’s some great work I have read this past season:

-I heard Alexandria speak about her book at the Newburyport Literary Festival, and was so moved by her personal story.
-Having just gone to her reading, I could "hear" her understated voice in my head throughout the book.
+I heard Alex speak about their book at the Newburyport Literary Festival, and was so moved by their personal story.
+Having just gone to the reading before I started the book, I could "hear" their understated voice in my head throughout reading the memoir.
 Quite a contrast to the heart-wrenching subject matter.
 Captivating and inspiring.

 Feeling omnivorous.
 Also read:

 "The Gutsy Girl Handbook", Kate White (what. don't make fun of me.)